 Hello, my name is Reverend Aiden, and I'm a Zen Buddhist monk within the Order of Buddhist Contemplatives (OBC).
 I am the resident monk at Turning Wheel Buddhist Temple, and I'm responsible for the teaching that the temple offers.
 I run the calendar of events and regular weekly activities, and I offer support and guidance to anyone who practices in this tradition or is interested in finding out about it.

-I was ordained in 1996 by Rev. Master Daishin Morgan, the Abbot of Throssel Hole Buddhist Abbey in Northumberland, and received Dharma Transmission from him in 2002.
+I was ordained in 1996 by Rev. Master Daishin Morgan, the former Abbot of Throssel Hole Buddhist Abbey in Northumberland, and received Dharma Transmission from him in 2002.
 In 2004 I was authorised as a teacher of Buddhism, and I have been teaching meditation and Buddhist practice since then.

 Before becoming a monk I studied engineering at Loughborough University, and worked in the car industry for several years.
 During that time I read many books on different traditions, but it was Buddhism, and Zen Buddhism in particular, that seemed to resonate most for me.
 In 1994 I visited Throssel Hole for the first time, and went to live there at the end of the year.